Getting to the Northwest Passage

 Testing before Longyearbyen

-When you are booking your flights you will need to check your trip dates carefully and ensure you are arriving in plenty of time, especially if you are joining a vessel for a cruise.
+When booking your flights, check your trip dates carefully and ensure you arrive in plenty of time, especially if you are joining a vessel for a cruise.
 If you are late, the ship will not wait for you.

-Booking your international flights – and domestic flights, where relevant – will depend on your personal circumstances, and we recommend that you seek the advice of an airline or flight specialist.
-Some of our passengers are choosing to wait to purchase flights, while others are preferring to book their flights to take advantage of current availability and pricing.
-If your cruise does not include domestic flights then we suggest you book these as soon as possible, as due to limited flights per day, these tend to fill quickly, with the price of remaining seats increasingly substantially.
+Booking your international flights – and domestic flights, where relevant – will depend on your circumstances, and we recommend that you seek the advice of an airline or flight specialist.
+Some of our passengers wait to purchase flights, while others prefer to book their flights to take advantage of current availability and pricing.
+If your cruise does not include domestic flights then we suggest you book these as soon as possible, as due to limited flights per day, these tend to fill quickly, with the price of remaining seats increasing substantially.

 Changeable/refundable tickets will give you peace of mind and flexibility should anything unexpected happen.
 Whatever you choose, we strongly recommend that you opt for flexible ticket options.